Last updated on Apr 19, 2024

 Well-written narrative suspense makes it nearly impossible for readers to put down your book.
 However, that means the payoff has to be huge — if you’re going to tease readers for 300 pages, you need an incredible ending!
 This is part of why suspenseful stories often culminate in a plot twist or big reveal (or both, as in the arc of Amy’s disappearance in Gone Girl).

-When constructing this kind of suspense, you want to continuously hint at its resolution.
-But you also don’t want to overwhelm your reader; the constant pressure of an impending reveal can make them feel overly anxious as well as impatient.
-With that in mind, temper this pressure with character development, non-suspenseful plot progression, or even a different suspense arc, as in the example below.
+When constructing this kind of suspense, you want to hint at its resolution continuously.
+But you also don’t want to overwhelm your readers.
+The constant pressure of an impending reveal can make them feel overly anxious as well as impatient.
+With that in mind, temper this pressure with moments of character-based humor, non-suspenseful plot progression, or even a different suspense arc, as in the example below.

-Having more than one arc of narrative suspense keeps the reader invested and gives the story added layers of depth.
-You can also accomplish these goals by using short-term suspense, which we’ll discuss in our next section.
+Having more than one arc of narrative suspense keeps the reader invested and gives the story added depth.
+Short-term suspense, which we’ll discuss in the next section, can also accomplish these goals.

 2. Short-term suspense

-Instances of short-term suspense usually involve a discussion or confrontation between characters that’s quickly settled, though it may resurface later.
+Instances of short-term suspense usually involve a discussion or confrontation between characters that are quickly settled, though it may resurface later.
 For example, the initial flare of tension between Elizabeth and Mr. Darcy at the first ball in Pride and Prejudice lays the groundwork for their continuing contentious relationship.

-In Truly Madly Guilty, Liane Moriarty (the contemporary queen of short-term suspense) ends several chapters with irresistible cliffhangers, like this:
+Liane Moriarty (the contemporary queen of short-term suspense) ends several chapters of her bestselling novel with irresistible cliffhangers like this:

 There was a tremendous crash of crockery and an extraordinary scream that tore through the night: “Clementine!”

 Now that we’ve covered structural suspense, let’s get into specifics.
-The following categories of suspense depend on the genre and style of your book; though they can be combined, you don’t necessarily need all of them.
+The following categories of suspense depend on your book's genre and style; though they can be combined, you don’t necessarily need all of them.

 3. Mysterious suspense

-In Jane Eyre, Jane observes a pattern of strange occurrences at Thornfield Hall, such as an unexplained fire and an attack on a guest.
-Mr. Rochester reassures her that these incidents are merely the result of a servant’s erratic behavior.
-They become engaged and Jane thinks little more of the events.
+Jane, the new governess at Thornfield Hall, observes a pattern of strange occurrences, such as an unexplained fire and an attack on a guest.
+Her employer, Mr. Rochester, reassures her that these incidents are merely the result of a servant’s erratic behavior.
+Jane soon becomes engaged to Rochester, and she thinks no more of these events.

 However, during their wedding ceremony, a man steps forward to announce that Rochester is already married.
-It’s revealed that Rochester has been keeping his deranged wife in the attic and that she is the source of all the incidents.
-Rochester was hiding her away all along, in order to keep Jane (and the reader) from discovering the truth.
+It’s revealed that his mentally ill wife was in the attic and that she was the source of all the incidents.
+Rochester was hiding her away all along in order to keep Jane (and the reader) from discovering the truth.

 4. Horrific suspense